-Most people do not have any goals in their job.
-They simply go to work, do what is expected of them (and nothing more) and wait for the paycheck at the end of the month… However, you will have to present different attitudes and expectations in an interview, if you want to succeed.
+Most people do not want to accomplish anything special in their job.
+They simply go to work, do what is expected from them (and nothing more), and wait for the paycheck to arrive each month….
+However, you will have to present another attitude in an interview, at least if you want to succeed and get the job.

-Recruiters want to hear that you want to help them to prosper, that you strive to deliver an added value every day and want to make a difference in your daily job.
+Recruiters want to hear that you want to help them to prosper, that you strive to deliver some value day in day out, that you want to make a difference with your work.

-I would really love to design some memorable campaigns and help this company to become famous and dominate the market.
-After all, I understand that if I do so, if this company prosper because of my job, you will do your best to keep me happy in this job.
+I would really love to design some memorable campaigns and help this company to bdominate the market.
+After all, I understand that if I do a good job, if this company prospers because of my work, you will do your best to keep me happy, which means good salary and benefits.

 I just want to do my best for the employer, day in day out.
 I do not have big dreams, but I want to feel good in job, and bring value to the team of designers.
 That’s what I want to accomplish on this position, and I believe to be ready to do it in your company.